samuelmbiya/Evaluating-the-MIT-S-band-radar-as-an-educational-tool/README.md

 - The final_code folder contains a modified version of the code that should be run.

+- The final_report folder contains the final research report that was written.

 ## Instructions to run code:

 To successfully execute the ISAR image generating code: